kevi-nguyen/ChessGameRecognition/README.md

       Ensure that the correct serial driver is installed and that the device is properly connected.

 5. **Run the Services**:
-   There will be four different services, which can be started independently:
+   There will be five different services, which can be started independently:
    - Chessboard-API
    - ChessboardRecognition-API
    - Button-API